How College Failed Me

 The school system has failed us all; sure I am smarter and became smarter with each year of schooling but in what?
 I put in countless hours of studying in Chemistry, Calculus and Shakespeare in the hopes of becoming what every college promises “a well rounded individual”.
 School has failed me and continues to fail us all and keep us stuck in the middle class that gets further and further away from the rich.

-Think about it, who was the last big success that graduated college.
+Think about it, who was the last big success that graduated college?
 Bill Gates?
 Steve Jobs?
 Mark Zuckerberg?
-Mark Cuban?
+Jenny Craig?
 Michael Dell?
 Ray Kroc?
 Henry Ford?
 Walt Disney?
 Andrew Carnegie?
-They all did not go to college and I think they turned out okay.
-Thomas Edison founder of a company that we all know today, General Electric, also did not go to college.
+They all did not graduate from college and I think they turned out okay.
+Thomas Edison founder of a company that we all know today, General Electric, also did not graduate from college.
 He was even called dumb and thought to be stupid by many of his teachers growing up.

 Making mistakes and learning from them is what makes us human and brings out the best in each and everyone of us.
 College teaches from the book and turns you into someone that doesn’t think outside the box because it is frowned upon.
 Some of the best businesses came from outside the box thinking, but us college graduates will never be the owner of those businesses.
 We will be stuck working for those outside the box thinkers for a modest wage and counting our pennies till the day we die because that is what college taught us to do.